These DIY mudroom lockers added much needed storage and organization to this busy space.

 Painting the Lockers

-You can stop at this point and still have beautiful mudroom lockers with a custom look.
+You can stop at this point and have beautiful mudroom lockers with a custom look.
 I wanted to add some closed storage to hide all the dirty stuff on top of the lockers.

 Building the Upper Cabinets

 For the back of the cabinets I used ยผ" thick plywood and pinned it to the back of the boxes.
 I also added a piece of wood to the top and bottom of the cabinet boxes.
-They are for added support.
+They are for added support pieces.
 I will also use them to secure the cabinets to the wall.

 I made stationary shelves inside the cabinets.
 The pro to this is added strength.
 The con is that you can't move them.
 I had previously found some bins I wanted to use in the cabinets and used them for spacing on the shelves.